AutoBodyShopNear.com vs RepairPal: Which Is Better for Finding a Body Shop?

 AutoBodyShopNear.com describes itself as independent and states no insurance ties.
 For some users, this reduces concern that referrals are steered by insurer economics.
 Independence can support a perception of neutral discovery, though users should still evaluate listing quality and recency.

 Neither model is automatically right or wrong.
-The right fit depends on user preference:
+The right fit depends on your preference:

 • People who prioritize platform independence may prefer AutoBodyShopNear.com.